OpenDataLiteracy/WSL-AMF/interviews/interview-questions.md

 Andrew

-* In general, what are your thoughts on open government data, especially in relation to its goals of transparency and efficiency?
-* One dataset you have published is ().
-What is your experience with the open data portal?
+## Interview Questions:

+Describe ODL, Interested in assessing the state data portal, define metadata etc.Looking for background information.
+Ask for consent, ask to record, ask for consent again.

 * Why did your agency start publishing data to data.wa.gov?
 * How do you choose what data to publish?
+* One dataset you have published is (                         ).
+What is your experience with the open data portal?
 * Has your experience matched expectations when publishing data on data.wa.gov?
 * Do you know who uses your data?
+What format do you expect them to require data?
+* How does your agency obtain information from other agencies?
 * Does your agency use data.wa.gov to find data?
-* When needed, how does your agency obtain information from other agencies?
 * What are your data publishing plans for the next few years?
 Status quo, more, less?
 * Is there anything else you think I should know?